 MAAX charges 0.36% per year and because it holds other VanEck municipal bond ETFs, its roster is not only massive in terms of issues, the new ETF also spans durations and features a wide arrange of credit opportunities, both investment-grade and junk.
 Features like that are not found on many cheap muni ETFs.

 Schwab U.S. Dividend Equity ETF (SCHD)

 There are plenty of cheap ETFs in the dividend realm and the Schwab U.S. Dividend Equity ETF (NYSEARCA:SCHD) is one of those funds.
 SCHD has attracted a following in part to its low fee and its emphasis on domestic stocks that have dividend increase streaks of at least 10 years.
 Overall, this a sound, cost-effective fund for dividend investors.

-Those willing to jump up in fees, however, could be rewarded by the WisdomTree U.S. Quality Dividend Growth Fund (NASDAQ:DGRW), which we highlighted here earlier this month.
+Those willing to jump up in fees, however, could be rewarded by the WisdomTree U.S. Quality Dividend Growth Fund (NASDAQ:DGRW), which we highlighted here last summer.
 At that time, we noted DGRW’s underlying index emphasizes “both ROE and return on assets (ROA) as part of the selection requirements.
 Using ROA as a screening criterion penalizes firms using leverage to drive ROE,” said WisdomTree.

-Todd Shriber owns shares of DGRW and VWO
+As of this writing, Todd Shriber owns shares of DGRW and VWO.